leiless/threadpool.hpp/README.md

 decltype(auto) enqueue_r(Fn && fn, Args &&... args);
 ```

-Same as `enqueue()`, yet the task will still be executed even if the thread pool is shutting down instead of simply discarded.
+Same as `enqueue()`, yet the task will still be executed even if the thread pool is shutting down.

 ## Example